iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 # Comparing Experiments

-You'll need a way to compare experiments based on their results and corresponding parameters.
+You'll need a way to compare experiment results and track their corresponding parameters.
 DVC provides commands to list, tabulate and contrast them.
 Let's see how they can help you streamline the experimentation process.